-MCPS Regulation JHG-RA, Gangs, Gang Activity, or Other Similar Destructive or Illegal Group Behavior Prevention, was revised in September 2012 to incorporate information received from the Maryland State Department of Education.
+MCPS Regulation JHG-RA, Gangs, Gang Activity, or Other Similar Destructive or Illegal Group Behav Prevention, was revised in September 2012 to incorporate information received from the Maryland State Department of Education.
 The major change by the state was that upon receipt of a Gang-Related Incident Report, the principal or designee, assistant principal, and the school security officer would initiate an investigation within 24 hours.
 Revisions were made again in July, 2017 to establish reporting requirements that allows the district to follow and monitor the number of incidents, types of behaviors, and findings from school investigations.

-Related documents related to the MCPS gang regulation include: a) Montgomery County Board of Education Policy COA, Student Well-being and School Safety, (June, 24, 2019) which builds upon the ongoing work of
+Related documents related to the MCPS gang regulation include:

-MCPS to promote student well-being and school safety.
-This policy also aligns with Board Policy JPG, Wellness: Physical and Nutritional Health,
+a) Montgomery County Board of Education Policy COA, Student Well-being and School Safety, (June, 24, 2019) which builds upon the ongoing work of MCPS to promote student well-being and school safety.
+This policy also aligns with Board Policy JPG, Wellness: Physical and Nutritional Health.

 MCPS work on the Be Well 365: The Framework to Support the Physical, Social, and Psychological Well-being of All Students as well as the MCPS Restorative Justice Initiatives.
-Specifically, Board Policy COA addresses safety from the Perspective of: promoting a positive school climate, accountability for all, behavioral threat assessment, facilities, security staff, and technology, collaboration with county partners including health and law enforcement agencies, and emergency planning and preparedness.
+Specifically, Board Policy COA addresses safety from the Perspective of promoting a positive school climate, accountability for all, behavioral threat assessment, facilities, security staff, and technology, collaboration with county partners including health and law enforcement agencies, and emergency planning and preparedness.

-- b) Revised MCPS Regulation COA-RA, Behavior Threat Assessment, which addresses Maryland legislative mandates in the Maryland Safe to Learn Act of 2018, and the Maryland's Model Policy for Behavior Threat Assessment that sets forth mechanisms, best practices, procedures, policies, and guides for the establishment of an assessment team or teams in each local school system. - c) Montgomery County Board of Education Policy JFA-RA, Student Rights and Responsibilities d) MCPS Regulation JFA-RA, Student Rights and Responsibilities.
-Related publications include the 2021-2022 Student's Guide to Rights and Responsibilities in MCPS, and the 2021-2022 Student Code of Conduct in MCPS, which are revised and published annually.
+- b) Revised MCPS Regulation COA-RA, Behavior Threat Assessment, which addresses Maryland legislative mandates in the Maryland Safe to Learn Act of 2018, and the Maryland's Model Policy for Behavior Threat Assessment that sets forth mechanisms, best practices, procedures, policies, and guides for the establishment of an assessment team or teams in each Local education agency. - c) Montgomery County Board of Education Policy JFA-RA, Student Rights and Responsibilities (revised in August 2021). - d) MCPS Regulation JFA-RA, Student Rights and Responsibilities in Marshe 2021-2022 Student's Guide to Rights and Responsibilities in Marshe 2021-2022 Student Code of Conduct in MCPS which are revised and published annually. - 3.
+Where are your gang policy/regulations located/electronically communicated?